CtrlK

 Conciseness

-Reasonably brief but the bullet list of review areas (code quality, bugs, performance, security, test coverage) is generic knowledge Claude already possesses.
-The lines about being 'constructive and helpful' add no value.
+Reasonably brief but includes some generic advice ('Be constructive and helpful') that Claude already knows.
+The bullet list of review areas (code quality, bugs, performance, security, tests) is standard knowledge for any code reviewer and doesn't add much value.

 2 / 3